ntop/ntopng/doc/src/api/user_scripts/index.rst

   return(script)

-The example above uses `flow.getInfo()` to extract all the information for the current flow.
-While this is very pratical, it is an expensive operation so scripts operating in large networks should instead call specific methods which are documented below.
+The example above uses `flow.getInfo()` to extract minimal information for the current flow and prints it into the console.

 .. toctree::